vibbits/irefindex/vsc/README.md

 ssh-keygen -f "/home/<user>/.ssh/known_hosts" -R "[193.190.80.24]:<port>"
 ```

-If a issue could be resolved automatically or manually, we will not mention it here.
+If an issue could be resolved automatically or manually, we will not mention it here.
 Only the sources for which no solution was found in any way are listed below.

+### GENERAL

+- Sometimes we get an Error Dead State while running an Ansible playbook.
+Most likely the reason is that Ansible only keeps track of processes for x amount of time and "garbage collects" them afterwards, so that if one takes a little longer, the others no longer exist to prevent it from being done.
+A solution has been searched for hours, but not found, possibly with --forks.
+It is recommended not to download the 4 largest sources during the initial setup of the environment.

 ### IRDOWNLOAD